Short Story: our daily bread

 I picked up an “Our Daily Bread” that read: “Unless the Lord builds the house, the builders labor in vain.”
 Psalm 127:1

-My co-living arrangement is a house funded by the school of medicine and the administration of social security.
-I am glad to write, I do not need to work for a bed, food, nor water.
-Yet, even though I have good luck and privlages, I am reminded that having no belief in God will be a meaningless way to live.
+My co-living arrangement is a home funded by the School of Medicine and the Social Security Administration.
+I am glad to write, I do not need to work for a bed, food, or water.
+Even though I have good luck and privileges, I am reminded that lacking hope or gratitude for God/Nature will be a meaningless way to live.
 To explain, I will compare my current living experience with my Childhood home.

-Right now, I live in a house where there are two beds per room and common eating and sitting areas are shared.
-I am gifted with the natural sounds of wind in the trees and small tweet of birds, early morning.
-After waking, I drink a cup of water then stretch and yawn in bed.
-Because I am present in peace, I am aware that God will provide for me, undoubtedly, and nobody can take my faith/positive outlook away.
+Right now, I live in a cabin where there are two beds per room, and common eating and sitting areas are shared.
+In this Hawaiian island, I wake up to the natural sounds of wind in trees and small tweets of birds in the early morning.
+After waking, I drink a cup of warm lemon water with green tea then stretch after splashing cool water on my face.
+Because I am present in peace, I am aware that natural food and exercise in the sunshine will nourish me back to health, undoubtedly, and nobody can take my faith/positive outlook away.

-In comparison, childhood in the “valley” of the 1980’s, my sisters an I would spend our time staring at “TV sitcoms” for long hours while eating “junk food” and “fast food”; We grew up with foggy heads and hair full of static.
-Sadly, both parents worked full-time jobs and they came home depleted of physical energy and unfortunately, they chose: no faith/negative outlook.
-So, we watched our mother ignore her physical pain while our father drank beer endlessly to relive his own.
+In comparison, childhood in the central bay CA “valley” area of the 1980’s, my sisters and I would spend our time staring at “TV sitcoms” and listening to “MTV” hip hop music for long hours while eating “junk food” and “fast food;” We grew up with foggy heads and hair full of static.
+Sadly, as new immigrants, both parents worked full-time jobs and classified the food and the noise as American “stuff.”
+Unfortunately, after coming home depleted of physical energy they chose: no faith/negative outlook.
+So, we watched our mother ignore her physical pain while our father drank beer endlessly to relieve his own.

-Finally, the small booklet, “our daily bread”, remind me that my parents built our home in vain.
-Because we were filled with illusion and endured poor bodies for 18 years, my sisters an I are facing divorce, bankruptcy and disease in our adult lives.
-At last, my father dies early and my mother continues in a state of sloth.
+Finally, the small booklet, “Our Daily Bread”, reminds me that my parents built our home in vain.
+Because we were filled with illusion and endured poor bodies for 18 years, my sisters and I are facing divorce, bankruptcy, and disease in our adult lives.
+At last, my father dies by suicide while our mother continues in a depressed state.

-The picture below represents the simple plant base foods I eat, now: oats, maple syrup, nuts and seeds and the plate and bowl are from the Salvation Army.
+The picture below represents the simple plant-based foods I eat, now: oats, maple syrup, nuts and seeds, and the plate and bowl are from the Salvation Army.
+As I said, God/Nature, the planet Earth and its Sun will help me to a wholesome and wakeful state.

 Posted In ,